 Firstly, and most importantly, you are more relaxed.
 If you are relaxed you will spend less time calling at your dog which just sets them up to ignore you.
 It will also allow you to enjoy watching your dog explore and run safely- you wont help but smile watching them chase the birds, dig, roll, run through the grass, or fall over because their legs got tangled up (very funny when it does happen).

 Secondly, they cant go too far so you can begin shaping their behaviour to teach them to pay attention to you and check in from time to time.
 Give them a bit food when they come close to you.
-Always acknowledged their attention with a loving word or some food or a game click here to see a video of this in action.
+Always acknowledged their attention with a loving word or some food or a game (most dogs love to play chasie).
 This is so great because you are training them without them even knowing it!
 I believe this is the best and most effective way to train any behaviour.
 While you are walking around the space get in to the habit of changing direction often without telling your dog.
 This will teach them to pay attention to you, it also sets them up to come racing back to you which is a great opportunity for reinforcement.

-Thirdly, the enclosed space gives you the opportunity to practice some recall exercises.
+Thirdly, the enclosed space gives you the opportunity to practice some recall (coming when called) exercises (I will cover these in a later blog).
 After a time in the enclosed space the novelty will have worn off and this is the perfect time to practice recall exercises as now you have become the most interesting thing in the space.

 Finally, an enclosed space usually has only one or two entrance areas that you may be able to see at all times.
 This allows you to be able to see when someone (person or dog) is entering, or about to enter, and you will be able to prepare for this.
 The enclosed space also stops your dog from bothering passing traffic in the way of bikes, joggers etc. You can train your dog in the enclosed space to ignore these distractions without fear of them failing, and you getting yelled at.